ItsEcstasy/IPValidator/README.md

-IPValidate checks the validity of an IP address
+IPValidator checks the validity of an IP address

 # Usage